DEADLINE FOR APPLICATION SUBMISSION May 31

 How to apply to be a Young Investigator/Grants Workshop attendee for the current year’s meeting.

-Prior to completing the form below make sure that you have prepared the following documents in PDF or Word format:
+Prior to applying make sure that you have prepared the following documents in PDF or Word format:

 - Applicant Cover Letter, Please include your full name and degree, discipline you are applying for (Basic Science, Pediatrics, OB/Gyn), complete academic title, address, phone number, email and gender.
 Please indicate if you meet the NIH definition of Underrepresented in Health Relate or Scientific Fields (for more information on this, please visit NIH Diversity Criteria).
 Also, please outline plans for upcoming grant submissions. (required)

 - Applicant Curriculum Vita of candidate emphasizing accomplishments towards a research career. (required)

 - Letter of Nomination usually by a PRS Member, Mentor, Division Head, Department Chair or a supervisor who can indicate how the candidate will benefit from attending the meeting and workshop (including plans for upcoming grant submissions). (required)

 - Statement on institution letterhead confirming institutional support for travel expenses to attend the meeting. (required)